-- (1) The employing authority of an employee must notify the employee - (a) whether or not the employee has been found under this Division to have committed any breach of discipline alleged against the employee; and - (b) if such a finding has been made against the employee, what action has been taken under this Division in relation to the employee. - (2) The employing authority of an employee must notify the Department CEO if - (a) the employee has been found under this Division to have committed any breach of discipline alleged against the employee; and - (b) the disciplinary action ordered was dismissal, or the employing authority is of the opinion that the breach of discipline could result in a serious risk to the safety of patients. - (3) A notification under subsection (1) or (2) must be given in writing within 30 days of the finding being made. - (4) The Department CEO may notify any employing authority of a health service provider of the matters notified under subsection (2) if the Department CEO considers that - (a) it is necessary to ensure the safety of patients; or - (b) the information is relevant to the carrying out of the employing authority's functions.
+- (1) The employing authority of an employee must notify the employee - (a) whether or not the employee has been found under this Division to have committed any breach of discipline alleged against the employee; and - (b) if such a finding has been made against the employee, what action has been taken under this Division in relation to the employee. - (2) The employing authority of an employee must notify the Department CEO if - (a) the employee has been found under this Division to have committed any breach of discipline alleged against the employee; and - (b) the disciplinary action ordered was dismissal, or the employing authority is of the opinion that the breach of discipline could result in a serious risk to the safety of patients. - (3) A notification under subsection (1) or (2) must be given in writing within 30 days of the finding being made.

-As at 24 Oct 2023 Official Version page 135 [PCO 00-j0-02] Published on www.legislation.wa.gov.au
+As at 31 Jan 2025 [PCO 00-m0-00] Official Version Published on www.legislation.wa.gov.au